Telchii/ITDelUpdater/README.md

 2. Run the `bundler.bat` script to group downloaded files together.
 3. Compress (to a .zip) the grouped files folder, renamed to have the current date.

-##Required Files:
+##Required Files

 The IT Delete Updater requires two files (names are listed as what the program expects) to be present in the same directory as the ITDelUp.exe file.

 * `urls.txt` - This is the list of links to be updated.
 Preferably links to direct downloads for efficiency's sake.
 Comment lines are **not** supported.
 If you attempt to put one in, you will have a funky page (attempted to be) opened.
 * `Bundler.bat` - This batch file will group everything that was downloaded together into a named and dated file at the download location.

+###File examples
 These files are set up in a way that programs can be added or removed easily.

-###File examples:
+Below are details and examples for each file.

 **urls.txt** - The links below are examples only.
 They are in no way affiliated with this project and belong/are copyright of their respective owners:
 ```
 http://www.bleepingcomputer.com/download/junkware-removal-tool/dl/293/